We're one year in to our revolution, but it has been 10 years in the planning.

 There will have to be some compromises from both sides but, by and large, the calf will get to stay with its mum (for up to 6 months) and, if the trial showed anything, both mum and calf will thrive.

-Over the past few weeks we’ve been making changes to the layout of the cow barn so that we can better manage the arrangement.
+We’ve made changes to the layout of the cow barn so that we can better manage the arrangement.
 Last time we were on a steep learning curve, as were the calves who learned a lot faster than us and tended to run circles around us.
 This time we’ll be better prepared.

-The first of the cows are now calving into the new system and, over this winter of 2016/17, we will convert the whole herd of 100 cows to this new way.
 We’ve given ourselves 3 years to get things to the point where another farmer could visit us and say ‘I could do that’.
 We also need to get independent professional organisations to study the model and give it their ‘seal of approval’.
 Finally we need to finance the project.
 You see the calf will be drinking about half the milk for the first 6 months after calving.
 Our costs will remain about the same, so we will be making a big loss until the benefits of the new system start to feed through (hopefully by year 3).
 We are tenant farmers and banks get very nervous about risky experiments.
 However we have secured a commercial loan from a welfare charity to see us through, but they do want their money back.

 If all goes to plan we hope to be able to demonstrate that food from our dairy industry can be produced with compassion for our animals, for our people and for our environment.
 We also hope to show that far from being expensive, food produced this way can actually cost less – certainly in the long term but possibly even in the short term.